Agnus Dei (Zurbarán): Agnus Dei GMG Foundation Switzerland

 Dated and signed in 1631.
 It is the first of Zurbarán's dated works on this subject.
 With dimensions of 84 × 116 cm (centimeters).
 This oil is perhaps one of the least studied.
 Nothing seems to be known of its origin.
-In the reasoned catalog it is identified with the number 39.
+In the registered catalog it is identified with the number 39.

 Agnus Dei Plandiura

 Dated and signed in 1632, the Agnus Dei Plandiura, also known as the Ram with its legs tied, is an oil painting of 60 × 83 cm (centimeters), and one of the best versions, is currently in Barcelona in the Salvadó Plandiura collection.
 This work became known thanks to its restoration and exhibition as a "guest work" at the Bilbao Fine Arts Museum in 2004.
 It is registered in the catalog under number 55.

 Agnus Dei del Prado

 Without date or signature, the date has been estimated between 1635 and 1640 in Zurbarán's artistic peak.
 It is the most successful version of the existing ones and has been exhibited in the permanent collection of the Prado Museum in Madrid since its acquisition in 1986.
 It is known that it belonged to Ferdinand VII due to a wax seal that is preserved on the back of it.
 The virtuosity of its brushstrokes, the quality and simplicity of the corkscrew curls, make it one of the most elegant and substantive works of the Spanish Baroque.
 It is painted in oil on canvas and measures 38 cm (centimeters) high by 62 cm wide.
 In the catalog it corresponds to the number 105.